Train an autopilot with Keras

 Make sure you collect good data.

-- Practice driving around the track a couple times without recording data.
+- Practice driving around the track a couple times.

-- When you're confident you can drive 10 laps without mistake press
+- When you're confident you can drive 10 laps without mistake, restart the python mange.py process to create a new tub session.
+Press

 - If you crash or run off the track press Stop Car immediately to stop recording.
-A little bad data won't affect your autopilot.
+If you are using a joystick tap the Triangle button to erase the last 5 seconds of records.

 - After you've collected 10-20 laps of good data (5-20k images) you can stop